 Use this periodically or once every few weeks for a great clean.

-Remove the racks and remove any gunk or food residue in the dishwasher.
+Before you use this option is a good idea to remove the racks and any gunk or food residue in the dishwasher.
 If the drain can be removed, make sure that you clean it thoroughly before moving forward.

-Measure one cup of baking soda and then sprinkle it across the bottom of the dishwasher.
+Measure one cup of baking soda and sprinkle it across the bottom of the dishwasher.
 Run a short cycle on the hottest water setting possible.
 The dishwasher will be fresh-smelling and have a bright interior.

 There’s no need to run another cycle – you can start using the dishwasher like normal.

-3. Use a Steam Cleaner
+4. Use a Steam Cleaner

 Use the brush attachment on the steamer to remove buildup, making sure that it won’t scratch the machine.
-You can also use the steam cleaner along with an old tooth brush to reach any tight areas.
+You can also use the steam cleaner and an old toothbrush to reach tight areas.

 You can use the steam cleaner by itself, but it’s also a good idea to use a multi-purpose spray to get a deeper clean.

-4. Try Bar Keepers Friend
+5. Use Bar Keepers Friend